-9. Click Restore to start the VM restore.

-10. Open the folder where you have the VM restored.
+- 8. Click Restore to start the VM restore process. - 9.
+Open the folder where you have the VM restored.
 Check whether the .vmdk file has been successfully restored.

-11. Open the VMware vSphere agent and log in to the ESXi server you wish to restore the VM to.
+10. Open the VMware vSphere agent and log in to the ESXi server where you wish to restore the VM to

-12. Click on the VM machine's name at the top, then look for the Summary tab on the right.
+11. Click on the VM's name, then click the Summary tab.

-13. Right click on the Datastore where you wish to deploy the restored VM to, then click Browse Datastore.
+12. Right-click on the Datastore where you wish to deploy the restored VM to, then select Browse Datastore.

-14. Right click on the right panel to open a new folder for uploading the VM you are going to import.
+13. Right-click on the right panel to open a new folder for uploading the VM you are going to import.

-15. Open the newly created folder then click the Upload Folder option at the top menu bar to select the VM you wish to restore.
+14. Open the newly created folder then select the Upload Folder option at the top menu bar to select the VM you wish to restore.

-16. Open the folder you have just uploaded, then right click on the .vmx file and click on Add to Inventory.
+15. Open the folder you have just uploaded, then right-click on the .vmx file and click Add to Inventory.

-17. Follow the screen prompts and name the imported VM and confirm the resource pool.
-You should see the imported VM display on the left on the main page of vSphere if the VM has been successfully imported to the ESXi server.
+16. Follow the screen prompts, then name the imported VM and confirm the resource pool.
+You should see the imported VM displayed on the left of the main page of vSphere if the VM has been successfully imported to the ESXi server.

-18. Right click on the newly imported VM and then click Power On to turn it on.
+17. Right-click on the newly imported VM, then click Power > Power On to turn it on.

-19. Select I Copied It and then click OK to confirm if you see this screen.
+18. Select I Copied It, then click OK to confirm if you see this screen.

-14 Method 4 - Granular Restore
+12 Method 4 - Granular Restore

 Before you proceed with the Granular Restore, make sure the following dependencies are fulfilled on the restore machine.
-Failure to do so may cause the granular restore to fail.
+Failure to do so may cause the Granular Restore to fail.